-Facebook ad budgets remained resilient through the COVID-19 crisis and they’re projected to rise dramatically in 2021.
+Facebook is still the leading social media marketing platform in 2024, and its ad revenues continue to climb year after year.
 With the competition growing, every conversion counts — and in today’s mobile-first world, those conversions are not always online.
 Below, we’ve compiled the top Facebook statistics you need to know to navigate today’s competitive landscape.

-1. Facebook reached 2.8 billion monthly active users at the end of 2020.
-Facebook is currently the world’s largest social media platform (Source: Facebook).
+1. Facebook reached 2.99 billion monthly active users in April of 2023.
+This cemented it as the world’s most active social media platform.
+(Source: datareportal.com)

 2. 69% of all adults in the US use Facebook.
 Facebook’s user base continues to experience growth (Source: Pew Research Center).